dotnet/csharplang/proposals/using-alias-types.md

 # Allow using alias directive to reference any kind of Type

 ## Summary
-Relax the [using_alias_directive](https://github.com/dotnet/csharplang/blob/main/spec/namespaces.md#using-alias-directives) to allow it to point at any sort of type, not just named types.
+Relax the using_alias_directive ([§13.5.2](https://github.com/dotnet/csharpstandard/blob/draft-v6/standard/namespaces.md#1352-using-alias-directives)) to allow it to point at any sort of type, not just named types.
 This would support types not allowed today, like: tuple types, pointer types, array types, etc.  For example, this would now be allowed:

 ```c#
 using Point = (int x, int y);